ivs-kuleuven/platosim3/docs/source/InputFile.md

 <!-- Jitter File -->
 <!-- *********** -->

-@section jitterFile Jitter File (Optional)
+# <a name="jitterFile"></a>Jitter File (Optional)

-If required (@ref useJitterFromFile = "yes"), a jitter time series must be provided in a file in ASCII format.
+If required ([UseJitterFromFile](#useJitterFromFile) = "yes"), a jitter time series must be provided in a file in ASCII format.
 This file should contain four columns, separated by a space, holding the following information:

 * time [s]
 * yaw [arsec]
 * pitch [arcsec]
 * roll [arcsec]

-The path of this file, relative to the @ref projectLocation "project location", must be provided via the @ref jitterFileName parameter in the configuration file.
+The path of this file, relative to the [project location](#projectLocation), must be provided via the  [JitterFileName]{#jitterFileName) parameter in the configuration file.

-To ensure a realistic modelling of the jitter, the time step in the jitter time series must be smaller than the @ref exposureTime "exposure time".
+To ensure a realistic modelling of the jitter, the time step in the jitter time series must be smaller than the [exposure time](#exposureTime).